Why is dancing good for us?

 3. Benefits of the music

 If you decide to go to a class rather than dancing at home, it can be a great way to meet new people and is also a great activity to do with loved ones and friends.
-“Human beings are softies at heart, really!
-On some level, everyone enjoys social interactions.
 Dancing provides a great opportunity to be social at the same time.
 But beyond this, it helps us to feel good.
-And when we feel good about something or have a sense of achievement as a result – we want to share it.
-Like a child who’s worked out the big jump into the swimming pool and wants to show off to their parents, we all have an innate desire to share things we feel good about with others.
-So, when we feel good about exercising, we may often feel more social because of that desire to share it with others.”
+And when we feel good about something or have a sense of achievement as a result, we often feel like sharing.

 5. It’s fun!

-Dan highlights that “one of the best things that we can do to feel better, to feel good about our health, is actually to do a little bit of exercise,” so why not join us in the journey to discover your feelgood?
+One of the best things that we can do to feel better, to feel good about our health, is actually to do a little bit of exercise, so why not join us in the journey to discover your feelgood?
 Put some music on, have a dance around the house or follow a tutorial and see how you feel afterwards.
-It might just be the exercise you’ve been looking for!
+It might just be the exercise you’ve been looking for.

 Discover more ways to boost you mental and physical health in a way that works for you in our Feelgood Health hub, or why not check out our Feelgood mindsets.
 We’ve five profiles that describe different people’s approach to their health and wellbeing, with tailored suggestions of content for each.
 Which one are you? www.axahealth.co.uk/feelgoodhealth